 After receiving his M.F.A., Jon's screenwriting career began to blossom.
 Several of his feature-length scripts have been optioned by producers such as David Foster (THE RIVER WILD, McCABE AND MRS. MILLER), Cari-Esta Albert (THE TRUTH ABOUT CATS AND DOGS), and Meg Ryan's Prufrock Pictures.
 Ternion Pictures (EXTRACT, THE GOODE FAMILY) has optioned a half-hour comedy series that Jon created, and his award-winning web series, LIVE THE DREAM, is in development with DFM Media.
 A recent feature-length project, PARK AVENUE BASEBALL, placed first in the Broadcast Education Association’s juried faculty scriptwriting competition and was named “Best of Fest” in the Broadcast Education Association’s Festival of Media Arts.

 Professor Stahl joined the CSUN faculty in 1998.
-He became head of the CTVA Screenwriting Option in 2005, and has been Chair of the Department of Cinema and Television Arts since January 2011.
+He became head of the CTVA Screenwriting Option in 2005, and he served as Chair of the Department of Cinema and Television Arts for six-and-a-half years and Chair of the CSUN Council of Chairs for two years.
+He currently is a member of the CSUN Faculty Senate Executive Committee.
 He has been honored by the CSUN Blue Key Honor Society with their Distinguished Faculty Award, the CSUN Ambassadors with their Polished Apple Award, and has been listed in several editions of Who's Who Among America's Teachers.
 Jon has served as moderator and panelist on several conference panels and has had articles published in the JOURNAL OF FILM AND VIDEO and FEEDBACK.
 He is a member of the Broadcast Education Association, the Academy of Television Arts and Sciences, the University Film and Video Association, and is the president of the local chapter of the Alvy Singer Appreciation Society.